 Yet how can pro-choicers protest?
 They firmly believe that pregnancy is all in the eye of the beholder; if the mom wants the baby, it’s a baby.
 If the mom doesn’t want the baby, it’s only a fetus, and you can discard it if you want.
 So if a mother decides that she doesn’t want a girl baby, how can a pro-choicer argue?

 We Canadians tend to shy away from debates like these because they’re socially unpleasant, and abortion is something that we just can’t agree upon.
 Stephen Harper has been desperately trying to silence his backbenchers who want to make it a political issue, because he doesn’t want the Conservatives labeled as anti-woman.
 But I don’t think most Liberals would welcome the fight, either.
 It would be long, and it would be bloody, and most of us would rather just tune out.
-Can’t the abortion controversy just go away?
+Can’t the abortion debate just go away?

 But it can’t.
 From the time a small child hears that “Mommy has a baby growing in her tummy” and a new sibling is coming, we instinctively understand that a pregnant woman is carrying a new life.
 The question then becomes: do we owe that life anything?

-Pro-choicers told us that the debate would end soon once people realized that it was all a woman’s choice.
+Pro-choicers told us that the abortion debate would end soon once people realized that it was all a woman’s choice.
 Yet the population, and especially those under forty, is becoming more pro-life, not more pro-choice, as time goes on.
 A recent Environics poll found that 72% of Canadians want at least some protection for the unborn.

-The debate can never really be settled because it raises such thorny issues.
+The controversy can never really be settled because it raises such thorny issues.
 Is the baby a baby?
 Or is it solely the mother’s choice?
 And if it is the mother’s choice, then how can you then turn around and tell a man that he has to support a child he doesn’t want?